The entrainment and energetics of turbulent plumes in a confined space: Problem definition

 \subsection{Domain decomposition}

-We are interested in determining the mixing that occurs in the plume-like and jet-like parts of the flow above and below the interface within a given quadrant.
-We therefore take statistics over quadrants that are centred on each source, as illustrated in figure \ref{diag:01}.
-Unlike the statistics that can be obtained over the entire horizontal plane, the quadrant statistics are, in general, vertically asymmetric with respect to the interface and allow us to isolate the behaviour of the plume-like parts of the flow from the jet-like parts of the flow.
-For discussion purposes we will focus on the quadrant containing a plume oriented in the positive vertical direction, as highlighted in figure \ref{diag:01}, and will therefore refer to the plume as occupying the lower layer and the jet as occupying the upper layer.
-It proves convenient to respect the symmetry of the problem by aligning the origin of the vertical coordinate system with the interface, as shown in figure \ref{diag:01}.
+We take statistics over quadrants that are centred on each source, as illustrated in figure \ref{diag:01}.
+Unlike the statistics that can be obtained over the entire horizontal plane, the quadrant statistics are, in general, vertically asymmetric with respect to the interface and allow us to isolate the vertical evolution of each plume.
+In addition, it proves convenient to respect the symmetry of the problem by aligning the origin of the vertical coordinate $z$ with the interface, as shown in figure \ref{diag:01}.